butla/bultrowicz.com/replace_repl_by_an_editor_and_entr.rst

 I also want to play with libs in virtualenvs, and maybe run parts of my projects interactively, so I often add `ptpython` to my "dev" dependencies.

+Repl is still snappier with suggestions and autocompletes.
+How can I make my NeoVim setup faster, people?

+I start with `from pprint import pprint as p` (there should be a way to fill it in the Vim pane), though it'd be nicer to have the print expression here.

+My alternative to Python Notebooks that need JS and Web and are bad for Git.

+And you can have your autoformatters (isort, black - if you're into it) in Vim is well.

  `entr <https://github.com/eradman/entr>`_